What Is The Difference Between Money Market Accounts and CD Accounts?

 - Driver’s license and Social Security number

-- Email address, correct routing number and account number for your linked account
+- Email address, correct routing number, and account number for your linked account

 Check to see that your bank is insured by the Federal Deposit Insurance Corporation (FDIC) – or the National Credit Union Administration (NCUA) for credit unions – before opening an account.
-If insured, these accounts are protected up to $250,000 per customer, per institution.
+If insured, these accounts are protected up to $250,000 per customer per institution.

 A money market account (MMA) is a savings vehicle that may offer higher interest rates and more convenient access to your funds than a savings account.

 The best money market account may include check-writing privileges or an ATM card, but that may depend on your bank and state of residence.
-The number of checks and other types of withdrawals allowed per month are limited by federal law, so don’t expect to use your money market account like a checking account.
+The number of checks and other types of withdrawals allowed per month is limited by federal law, so don’t expect to use your money market account like a checking account.

-What to use a money market account for:
+What to Use a Money Market Account for:

 - Larger emergency funds